 Please send suggestions for modifications to the webmaster

-- Approved users can book department equipment such as microscopes via the on-line booking sheets.
+- Approved users can book department equipment such as microscopes via the on-line booking systems.

 - IT support is currently provided from the central site on an ad-hoc basis.
 Please contact IT staff by phone or email to report faults or request support.
 IT staff cannot respond if you do not tell us there is a problem.

 - Requisitions for goods should be submitted using the financial guidelines and form provided on the internal section of the department website.
-Goods can be delivered either to central stores or to stores at Begbroke which is run by Tony Baily.
-A system for getting stock-items sent to Begbroke from the central stores is under development.
-Note that the central stores catalogue is available as part of the stores webpage.
+Goods can be delivered either to central stores or to stores at Begbroke which is run by the Begbroke reception and facilities team on 283700.
+Chemicals must be ordered or obtained from Begbroke stores since they cannot be transported to Begbroke.
+Items from central stores (see stores catalogue) must be collected in person.

-- Queries about procedures at Begbroke or management of the Begbroke site should be addressed to Alison Crossley or Patrick Grant.
+- Queries about procedures at Begbroke or management of the Begbroke site should be addressed to Begbroke Reception.

 About the Begbroke Site